West Ham United F.C. Under-21s and Academy: The Academy of Football

-The original tribute intended to reference the entire culture of the club, in much the same way as the Liverpool "Boot Room".
-It was not solely reserved for the education of young players, but also for the development of a modern approach to football from the roots up, as inspired by the success of the Hungarian national team featuring Ferenc Puskás that had humiliated England 6–3, and the great Real Madrid side of the late 1950s that dominated the European Cup.
+The original tribute intended to reference the entire culture of the club in much the same way as the Liverpool "Boot Room".
+It was not solely reserved for the education of young players but also for the development of a modern approach to football from the roots up, as inspired by the success of the Hungarian national team featuring Ferenc Puskás that had humiliated England 6–3, and the great Real Madrid side of the late 1950s that dominated the European Cup.

 Academy history

 The 'Academy of Football' term was first used in the early years of Ron Greenwood's reign as West Ham manager (1961–1974).
-Greenwood had inherited a young team of players from Ted Fenton and the club was noted for its reliance on home grown talent with Bobby Moore, Martin Peters, Geoff Hurst, John Lyall, Ronnie Boyce, John Sissons, Alan Sealey and Harry Redknapp all in the first team or periphery.
-Further foundations had been laid with stalwart Ken Brown at the back, Malcolm Musgrove on the left wing (who was to leave in the second season), and the addition of John "Budgie" Byrne up front.
+Greenwood had inherited a young team of players from Ted Fenton, and the club was noted for its reliance on homegrown talent with Bobby Moore, Martin Peters, Geoff Hurst, John Lyall, Ronnie Boyce, John Sissons, Alan Sealey and Harry Redknapp all in the first team or periphery.
+Further foundations had been laid with stalwart Ken Brown at the back, Malcolm Musgrove on the left wing (who was to leave in the second season), and the addition of John "Budgie" Byrne upfront.

 The true heritage of this side, however, owed its pedigree to the practices put in place by the previous manager.

-Fenton was praised as a forward thinking manager.
-He pushed for the establishment of "The Academy" that brought through a series of young players to augment a side that could not be improved with the limited finances available.
+Fenton was praised as a forward-thinking manager.
+He pushed for the establishment of "The Academy," which brought through a series of young players to augment a side that could not be improved with the limited finances available.
 Two of the signings he did manage to make were those of John Dick and Malcolm Allison.
 Other players of the day included John Bond, Dave Sexton, Jimmy Andrews and Frank O'Farrell (later swapped for Eddie Lewis) and Tommy Moroney all part of an original 'Cafe Cassettari' club started by Fenton as a result of the restrictive budget.

-Cassettari's Café sat opposite the Boleyn Ground, and Fenton organised a deal that saw meals and a warm welcome for the players of the club at a price the club could manage.
-It became a place for routine discussion of the team, and ideas and wisdom freely passed back and forth.
+Cassettari's Café sat opposite the Boleyn Ground, and Fenton organized a deal that saw meals and a warm welcome for the club players at a price the club could manage.
+It became a place for routine team discussion, and ideas and wisdom freely passed back and forth.
 The tradition of mentorship lasted long into the 1960s even after Fenton had moved on and saw future managers John Lyall and Harry Redknapp pass through.
 West Ham, with meetings at Cassettari's Café, soon gained a reputation for producing managers via playing for the club including Malcolm Allison, Noel Cantwell, Frank O'Farrell, John Bond, Dave Sexton, Jimmy Andrews and Malcolm Musgrove.